cfengine/documentation/README.md

 Leave this as default.

-    title: The Title
+    title: "The Title"

 The title of the page.
+Quoting is only necessary if the title contains YAML keywords (like "on").

     published: true|false